Microsoft/BotBuilder-Location/CSharp/README.md

 context.Call(locationDialog, (dialogContext, result) => {...});
 ````

+Note: Due to the inheritably lack of accuracy of reverse geo-coders, we only use it to capture: `PostalAddress.Locality, PostalAddress.Region PostalAddress.Country and PostalAddress.PostalCode`.

-### Specifying required fields to have the dialog prompt the user for if missing from address:
+## Specifying required fields
+You can specify required location fields that need to be collected by the control.
+If the user does not provide any of the required fields, the control will prompt the user to fill them in.
+The example specifies that the street address and postal (zip) code are required.

 ````C#
 var apiKey = WebConfigurationManager.AppSettings["BingMapsApiKey"];
 var prompt = "Hi, where would you like me to ship to your widget?";